yashwant-dwala/DocQueryAI/README.md

-# DocQueryAI
+# DocQueryAI ....
+What it does?
-Retrieval-Augumented Generation of Answers from the provided doc using
+Retrieval-Augumented Generation of Answers from the provided doc using LLM.

-## Installation
+## TECH-STACK
-pip install openai faiss-cpu streamlit PyPDF2 langchain

-UI used is OpenWebUI
+ollama's llama3 model is used locally to generate answers.
+Embeddings are created using sentence-transformers/all-MiniLM-L6-v2 locally.
+Vector DB used is FAISS from langchain (later can use ChromaDB)

+# PRE-REQUISITES:
+1. Ollama must be downloaded and running on the system.

 LLM used are locally downloaded models in ollama (deepseek-llm:7b for code and llama3:latest for Q&A)
-Embeddings are created using OpenAI (can use SentenceTransformers locally) Vector DB used is FAISS from langchain (later can use Chroma DB)